Yavuz-Kagan-Yadigar/VoidPulse/README.md

 - MPRIS2 desktop environment integration
 - Basic tag and lyrics editing
 - M3u8 and folder playlist support
-- Visualization stops when overlay is active or focus lost to reduce CPU usage
+- Visualization stops when overlay is active or focus lost to reduce CPU usage, togglable with Bck.
+Opt. switch.
-- Ability to use system window decorations or custom OLED friendly one with config
+- Ability to use system window decorations or built-in OLED friendly one with config

 Dependencies (You can use packages from releases for ease of installation->):